-You want to make sure that your quinoa is cooled completely before assembling this charred corn salad.
+You want to make sure that your quinoa is cooled completely before assembling this salad.
 You can cook quinoa in the Instant Pot, on the stove top, or in a rice cooker.
 Cooked quinoa may be stored in the fridge for up to 4 days.

 Assemble just before serving